JanPhilipMuennich/2021-ss-hierarchy/coursework.md

 #### Hierarchy forms

-- Stepwise order based on superordination and subordination,
+- Stepwise order based on superordination and subordination

-  based on domination and submission
+  -> based on domination and submission

 - Positioned in vertical order according to importance